luka-zitnik/jshint-for-netbeans/README.md

 Creates Action Items out of [JSHint](http://jshint.com/) errors.

-Acquires JSHint errors by linting files that end with ".js" with an embedded version of JSHint against configuration files, named .jshintrc.
+Acquires JSHint errors by linting JavaScript files with an embedded version of JSHint against configuration files, named .jshintrc.

 Looks up configuration files the same way [JSHint for npm](https://www.npmjs.com/package/jshint) does it, by running recursive searches from the directory of the actual JS file and up to the filesystem root.